 - If you are in New England, Fothergilla is an excellent choice for the garden – it is hardy to zone 4.

-And alternative to F. ‘blue shadow’ is Fothergilla gardenii ‘Blue Mist’.
-It is NOT however considered to be a better variety.
+An alternative to F. ‘blue shadow’ is Fothergilla gardenii ‘Blue Mist’.
+It is NOT, however, considered to be a better variety.
 It is not as vigorous, not as blue, and not as tough as ‘Blue shadow’.